MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-configure-log-collection.md

 ## Configure on-demand log collection

-For on-demand collection, CSS might provide a blob service SAS URL.
+For on-demand collection, CSS will provide the blob container SAS URL to use for uploading logs.

 1. Open **Help and support Overview** and click **Collect logs now**.
 1. Choose any 1-4 hour period over the previous week, and enter the SAS URL that CSS provided.